 docker binary, is the primary user

-ubuntu, a base Ubuntu image,
+ubuntu, a base Ubuntu image, or

 fedora, a base Fedora image.
 You can also use

 images of your own as the basis for a new image, for example if you have a base

 Apache image you could use this as the base of all your web application images.
+The

 Note: Docker Hub is a public registry and stores images.

-from the base image.
 Docker reads this

 Dockerfile when you request a build of

-daemon to run a container.
+Docker daemon to run a container using the

 $ docker run -i -t ubuntu /bin/bash

-In order, Docker Engine does the following:
+When you run this command, Docker Engine does the following:

-ubuntuimage: Docker Engine checks for the presence of the
+ubuntu image: Docker Engine checks for the presence of the

-Docker takes advantage of a technology called
+Docker uses a technology called

 namespaces to provide the isolated workspace

-isolated workspace we call the container.
+called the container.
 When you run a container, Docker creates a set of

 namespaces for that container.

 pidnamespace: Process isolation (PID: Process ID).